enijkamp/jekyll-now/_posts/2010-10-15-scala-build-pattern.md

+---
+layout: post
+title: "The build pattern in Scala"
+---

 So, you are a Senior Developer with solid experience in java, c#, or c++?
 You know the famous <a href="http://en.wikipedia.org/wiki/Builder_pattern" target="_blank">GoF Builder pattern</a> by heart, applying it is a matter of seconds and there's nothing more to learn?

 In this case Rafael's article <a href="http://blog.rafaelferreira.net/2008/07/type-safe-builder-pattern-in-scala.html" target="_blank">"Type-safe Builder Pattern in Scala"</a> will probably shake your world.